-Furthermore, market acceptance and sales of arhalofenate, seladelpar or any other product candidates that we or our collaborators develop, will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
+Furthermore, market acceptance and sales of seladelpar or any other product candidates that we or our collaborators develop, will depend in part on the extent to which reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 A prevailing trend in the U.S. health care industry and elsewhere is cost containment.
 Government authorities and these third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, third-party payors are requiring that companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
 We cannot be sure that reimbursement will be available for any product that we commercialize and, if reimbursement is available, what the level of reimbursement will be.
-Reimbursement may impact the demand for, or the price of, any product for which we obtain marketing approval.
-We cannot be sure that reimbursement will be available for seladelpar, or any other product candidates.
+Reimbursement will be available for seladelpar, or any other product candidates.
 Also, reimbursement amounts may reduce the demand for, or the price of, our products.
 If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize seladelpar, or any other product candidates that we develop.